 In a recent poll, we learned that many real estate agents have retirement savings of some sort, but not many have self-directed IRAs.
 Many also count on selling their business to retire.
 Others save and invest in real estate, but pay taxes on gains from their investments because these investments are not in a tax-deferred account.
 Many have traditional IRAs, but they are not taking advantage of the high contributions that are allowed in Simplified Employee Pension (SEP) IRAs.

 The National Association of REALTORS does not offer a retirement package and neither do most brokers or associations.
 Real estate agents are self-employed so it's up to them to set up a retirement plan.
-But who has time to think about retirement right now?
-Although we are all going through unprecedented times today, we should not neglect the future.
-At some point all this will be over, and we will need to face the future.
-It’s best to prepare now.
+Self-directed IRAs give real estate agents the perfect opportunity to leverage what they already know about the real estate business to plan for a future of financial freedom in retirement.
+Let’s look at 5 reasons why a self-directed IRA for realtors is the best way to do this!

 Self-directed IRAs allow the opportunity to take advantage of alternative investments such as real estate, private equity, precious metals, and other types of investments typically not allowed at most financial institutions.
 Most institutions offer investments in stocks, bonds, and mutual funds for the most part.
 In order to invest in alternative assets, like real estate, you need an IRA custodian that focuses on these investments.
 A company like IRAR Trust specializes in alternative investments, like real estate, in IRAs.